 “Frontline: The Resurrection of Reverend Moon”

 Below is a transcript of the January 21, 1992 broadcast

 Written and produced by Rory O’Connor.

 Rory O’Connor is CEO of Globalvision New Media, producers of MediaChannel.

-This is a Public Television piece on the Unification Church, now known as The Family Federation for World Peace and Unification.
+This is a Public Television piece on the Unification Church, which was rebranded as The Family Federation for World Peace and Unification in 1996.
 It was founded by the Reverend Sun Myung Moon.
 Since his death in 2012 it has been led by his widow, Hak Ja Han.
+She renamed the organization the Holy Parent’s Heavenly Community in 2020.